13 dogs seized from Richmond home, owner arrested

 RICHMOND, Va. -- Richmond Animal Care and Control seized 13 dogs from a home after the dogs' owner was arrested in Richmond.

-Carlton Hardy, 51, was arrested on Tuesday, February 6 and charged with possession of a firearm by a convicted felon and animal cruelty.
+Carlton Hardy, 51, was arrested on Tuesday, February 6 and charged with possession of a firearm by a convicted felon.
 But, more charges are pending, Richmond Police confirmed.

 Hardy was arrested at a home along the 1800 block of Ingram Avenue in South Richmond.